-5 Things You Need To Know When Starting Your Own Business
+5 Things Nurses Need To Know When Starting Their Own Business

 Whether you’re a Nurse, Barista or sales associate at Best Buy, the thought of starting your own business might have come across your mind at some point.
 In some instances, when my friends ask me how to start their own business, I tell them not to.
 Work for someone else, its easier.
 I guess most people who’ve asked me have probably done so on a stressful day.
 Get ready for a lot of those.